phpMagpie/ElFinder/README.md

 1. Clone repository to /app/Plugin/ElFinder, and activate the plugin from your admin panel.
 2. Create a symlink in /app/webroot called ElFinder to ../Plugin/ElFinder/webroot

 The second step bypasses CakePHP's plugin routing when calling elFinder by ajax.

+On my Redhat Linux server I run the following as root:

+1. cd /app/webroot
+2. ln -s ../Plugin/ElFinder/webroot/ ElFinder
+3. chown -h sdtadmin:sdtadmin ElFinder